 Guided reading.
 Those two simple words bring either happiness or fear to you.
 They bring happiness because you are able to reach each and every student, differentiate learning, meet each student where they are, and provide coaching as you see them blossom into a fabulous reader.
 They bring fear because you just don’t know where to begin when it comes to getting started.
 I know the feeling.
 I know what it is like to want to get going, but not have the resources–you don’t have the materials and you don’t have someone modeling it in your classroom so you are wondering about and just hoping that you hit the nail on the head eventually.
 It’s just so tough.
 You truly need a person in your classroom guiding you as you become familiar with the routine.
 I want to show you just what you need as you are getting started with guided reading.

 This is the first and one of the most important step to being able to implement guided reading.
 The students need meaningful literacy activities.
 I have tried many different methods and in the end, I settled on a set of 8 stations that did not require me creating and introducing new games all the time.

 You can read all about my system HERE and how to get started with launching literacy stations.

 This is always done with a leveling kit (DRA, Fountas & Pinnell, Rigby, etc.).
 I have worked at a school before that didn’t have one and so I created one using the printable leveled readers we had.
 I take a running record on a cold read (book they have never read before) and am looking for the instructional level–90%-94% accuracy.

 Step 3: Group Your Students

-You can group them by level or reading abilities.
+You can have groups based on reading levels or reading strategies that they need focus on.
 You can read more on a common misconception about that HERE.
 I always like to use my guided reading binder to keep all of this information in and to organize my groups!